neej1979/qa-brain-lite/README.md

-# QA Brain Starter
+# QA Brain Lite

-**QA Brain Starter** is a lightweight scaffold showing how to build a **0→1 QA function** around Playwright, risk-tagged test packs, and an LLM evaluation harness.
+**QA Brain Lite** is a lightweight scaffold showing how to build a **0→1 QA function** around Playwright, risk-tagged test packs, and an LLM evaluation harness.

 It’s intentionally minimal — designed to demonstrate principles, not expose full IP.
 The complete [QA Brain](https://github.com/neej1979/qa-brain) system (private) expands on these ideas with replay-driven test generation, origin-aware grading, and self-healing selectors.